Please click to view.

 Who's At Risk?

-Lichen simplex chronicus can occur in people of any age, of any race, and of either sex.
-However, it is more common in females than in males and appears more frequently in middle-aged and older adults.
+Lichen simplex chronicus can occur in people of any age, race / ethnicity, or sex.
+However, it is more common in women and appears more frequently in middle-aged and older adults.

-Conditions that can lead to lichen simplex chronicus include:
+Conditions that can lead to a scratch-itch cycle that can cause lichen simplex chronicus include:

 Signs & Symptoms

-Although it can occur anywhere on the body, lichen simplex chronicus is most commonly seen in the following areas:
+Although it can occur anywhere on the body that the person can reach, lichen simplex chronicus is most commonly seen on the:

-Each patch of lichen simplex chronicus appears as leathery, thickened skin in which the normal skin lines are exaggerated.
+Each plaque (a slightly raised area of skin larger than a thumbnail) of lichen simplex chronicus appears as leathery, thickened skin in which the normal skin lines are exaggerated.
 The thickened skin is darker than surrounding skin (hyperpigmented).
-This darkening is even more apparent in dark-skinned people.
+In lighter skin colors, the lesions are often pink, red, or purple, and in darker skin colors, they are often brown, purple, or grayish.
+The hyperpigmentation is especially apparent in darker skin colors.

-Individuals with lichen simplex chronicus report periodic itching that is most intense at night or any time they are still.
+Individuals with lichen simplex chronicus report periodic itching that is most intense at night or any time they are not active.

 - The primary treatment is to stop scratching.
 However, this can be very difficult once a scratch-itch cycle has started.
 Areas of lichen simplex chronicus may need to be covered at night, as many people scratch in their sleep.

 - Use moisturizers to help relieve itchy skin.
-When choosing a moisturizer, look for oil-based creams and ointments, which work better than water-based lotions.
+When choosing a moisturizer, look for oil-based creams and ointments (eg, CeraVe Healing Ointment, CeraVe Moisturizing Cream), which work better than water-based lotions.
 Apply moisturizers just after bathing, while the skin is still moist.

-- Apply over-the-counter hydrocortisone cream to decrease the itch.
-However, if the itching is limited to the groin area, you may have a fungal infection (jock itch [tinea cruris]) rather than lichen simplex chronicus.
-Do not apply hydrocortisone to the groin area unless recommended to do so by a doctor.
+- Apply over-the-counter hydrocortisone cream (eg, Cortizone-10) or take an antihistamine (eg, cetirizine [Zyrtec] or diphenhydramine [Benadryl]) to decrease the itch.
+If the itching is limited to the groin area, you may have a fungal infection (ie, tinea cruris, or jock itch) rather than lichen simplex chronicus; do not apply hydrocortisone to the groin area unless recommended to do so by a medical professional.

-- If there are breaks or cracks in the skin, apply an antibiotic ointment to prevent infection.
+- If there are breaks or cracks in the skin, apply an antibiotic ointment to prevent infection (eg, Neosporin, Polysporin).

-Once you are sure you have lichen simplex chronicus, it is important to break the scratch-itch cycle.
-In addition to the above self-care measures, your doctor may recommend one or more of the following treatments to reduce itching and scratching:
+The medical professional will look for an underlying cause of the itch and will advise on how to break the scratch-itch cycle.
+In addition to the above self-care measures, your medical professional may recommend one or more of the following treatments to reduce itching and scratching:

-- Oral anti-histamines, especially for use at bedtime
+- Prescription oral antihistamines, especially for use at bedtime

 - Injection of corticosteroid solution directly into the lichen simplex chronicus lesions

-- Sedatives or anti-depressants for people with lichen simplex chronicus strongly related to psychological stress
+- Behavioral therapy, sedatives, or antidepressants for people with lichen simplex chronicus strongly related to psychological stress

 - Topical or oral antibiotics if infection is present

-See your doctor if the itching does not improve with self-care measures, if you are developing more lesions, or if you develop symptoms of infection such as pain, redness, drainage of pus, or fever.
+See your medical professional if the itching does not improve with self-care measures, if you are developing more lesions, or if you develop symptoms of infection such as pain, redness, drainage of pus, or fever.

 Not sure what to look for?